Try to get "free" financial aid first. Free financial aid is the type of aid that you do not need to repay.

 Did You Know?

-Students can begin to apply for financial aid for 2024-25 by filling out the FAFSA in January.
+Students can begin to apply for financial aid for 2025-26 by filling out the FAFSA.
 Usually, the FAFSA is available to complete as of October 1.
-This year, due to FAFSA Simplification, the application will be delayed.
+This year the application was available in late November.

 Financial aid deadlines are specific to your situation—your school, where you live, what you study.